Thursday, June 28, 2018

 The concept of evolution revolves around changes in physical structures, which take place over given periods of time.
 Some may either perceive this to have cosmological implications or strictly biological ones.
 According to the Theory of Evolution, a source of matter brought about all existing life forms that we see in our world today.
 It is maintained that all this took place stochastically through the processes of genetic mutation and natural selection.
 Microevolution is the small, rapid changes within a particular animal species.
 Macroevolution is the very gradual, major evolutionary transition which takes place among the different species of animals in becoming different types of organisms.

 The first major promoter of evolution was Charles Darwin.
 His ideas are now taught as a proven fact by most in the secular world.
 Darwin fundamentally changed the the landscape of not only science, but also philosophy, ethics, and religion.
 However, his ideas stand in stark contrast to the creation narrative of Genesis, which has God creating the universe and giving meaning to life.
 Over the course of his studies, Darwin gradually shifted away from traditional theistic perceptions of God toward agnosticism.
+He taught that all forms of life have a common ancestor.
 Further, he knew that people would make objections to his novel scientific proposals:

 "...why, if species have descended from other species by fine graduation, do we not everywhere see innumerable transitional forms?
 Why is not nature all in confusion, instead of species being, as we see them, well defined?"
 (The Origin of Species, chapter six)

-We have never observed life forms reproduce different life forms.
+On the contrary, we have never observed life forms reproduce different life forms.
 That is the kind of evolution for which we still have no reliable evidence.
 In other words, all life forms produce after their own kind.
-Thus, the life reproduction pattern laid out by the Book of Genesis is more consistent with the modern scientific realm than what Charles Darwin theorized.
-Transitions between basic features in organisms are also rendered improbable by the fact that other vital functions would simultaneously be disabled.
-How did our essential organs such as the heart, lungs, and stomach develop to begin with?
+Thus, the life reproduction pattern laid out by the Book of Genesis is more consistent with science than what Charles Darwin theorized.
+In addition, transitions between basic features in organisms are rendered improbable by the fact that other vital functions would simultaneously be disabled.
+How did essential organs such as the heart, lungs, and stomach form to begin with?
 Biochemists D.E.
 Green and R.W.
 Goldberger said the following in their book Molecular Insights into the Living Process, p.
 407:

 "The macromolecule to cell transition is a jump of fantastic dimensions, which lies beyond the range of testable hypothesis.
 In this area all is conjecture."